emn-dev/paper2/README.md

 ## How to collaborate

 1. [Create an Issue](https://github.com/emn-dev/paper2/issues) and just ask to be a collaborator
-2. I will send you Github invite email to join this repo
+2. We will send you Github invite email to join this repo
 3. Once confirmed, you can create a branch off of main (e.g. my-fix-branch)
 4. Then do you work locally and commit and push up the changes
 5. When happy with your changes then create a PR for "my-fix-branch" to "main"